poleguy/protonpack/doc/design_notes.md

 we can align the data from different sources, using those real time clocks. the key there, of course, is to keep the real time clocks synchronized.

+bring in multiple pcap's convert to one hdf5. presents them as a bundle.

+portable will have a tunable reference. tunes to the overall signal in the down link.

+what is the slew rate of the pull in?
+Timestamp all packets.
+todo: consider that the portable clock is being pulled. that clock will drive a counter that timestamps into the fifo.
+When they get to the snickerdoodle they will be delayed by a variable amount.
+Can the time through the fifo be modeled?
+Then subtracted off?
+Is it close enough to just use time of arrival of the latest timestamp?
+An hdl model would be useful here.
+todo: resurrect hdl model of full telemetry.

 * but that's sort of a solved problem already. ptp. ntp. gps, there's lots of different ways of doing that.